 Though it is weird that all these episodes have two things in common.
 1) All the Pokemon distrust people or at least the main group for some reason.
 2) The Pokemon decides to trust Ash and/or go with him because he saved their lives.
 Yet another trope that will continue to pop up through the series.

-And let me just finish by saying Jenny was such a useless person in this episode.
+Let me just finish by saying Jenny was such a useless person in this episode.
 She did three things; explain who the Squirtle Squad were to the group, explain that the town will eventually catch fire if the blaze isn’t put out and give Ash a ride back to the cave.
 And, to be honest, she wasn’t necessary for any of these things.
 For some dumb reason she was always arriving after the fact, only really arriving ‘in time’ once to save Ash from, ironically, the storeowners who were just victims of a robbery.

 Next episode is Bill’s debut as well as Dragonite’s….kinda.
 I believe this episode will be really weird to analyze considering several factors….